A ghostly clawed hand suddenly emerges from a flurry of leaves, grasping for the viewer.

 My Creations (#)

-This is where I put all of my creative work when I want to publish it and share it with you!
+This is where I put most of my creative work when I want to publish it and share it with you!
 If you want something fun or useful (and created directly by me) then the My Creations page is where you can go to download it!
 This makes the My Creations page perhaps the most important subpage on this website, though there is still good value on many of the other pages.
 If you only visit one page on this website then visit this one.
 Everything on it is designed to be genuinely fun or useful and polished enough to be worth publishing.

 However, do keep in mind this is only a small subset of what I've created over my lifespan.
 I add things to this website one brick at a time and only when the moment feels right and so it'll take a while for the amount of things to grow.